Have you ever heard someone say “Can’t we just enjoy playing Magic?” when asked to stop saying something like “that’s so gay”?

 Unsporting Conduct (USC) – Major is a match loss and is defined as occurring when: A player takes action towards one or more individuals that could reasonably be expected to create a feeling of being harassed, threatened, bullied, or stalked.
 This may include insults based on race, color, religion, national origin, age, gender, disability, or sexual orientation.
 Threats of physical violence should be treated as Unsporting Conduct – Aggressive Behavior.

-There is some discretion here but it’s important to avoid “gamers like to be irreverent and no one was bothered” types of excuses.
+There is some discretion here but it’s important to avoid “gamers like to be irreverent / I was just joking with my friend who doesn’t mind being called that” types of excuses.
 The Major and Minor USC infractions do NOT depend on if anyone felt uncomfortable or on whether harm was intended.
-An infraction is committed if language was used that reasonably could be expected to make someone feel uncomfortable.
+An infraction is committed if language was used that reasonably could be expected to make someone at the event feel uncomfortable.

 USC – Minor is a warning (though multiple warnings could result in an upgrade to game loss) and covers things that are generally disruptive but would not necessarily be bothersome to the average person on the street.